icon icon

 Can urinary retention be cured naturally?

-For mild cases, natural remedies like Kegel exercises, hydration, herbal supplements, dietary changes, and lifestyle changes can help manage urinary retention.
+For mild cases, natural remedies like Kegel exercises, hydration, herbal supplements, dietary changes, and lifestyle changes can help in bladder retention treatment.
 However, severe cases might require medical intervention.

 Is urinary retention curable?